Overview

 • Head trauma [Bredesen2013 🕮 ].

-• Genetic mutation of the ApoE4 gene increases risk for Alzheimer's Disease [Bredesen2013 🕮 ].
-Estrogen use has been shown to half the rate cognitive decline among ApoE4-negative women but not ApoE4-positive women [Yaffe2000 🕮 ] While the genetic mutation is a non-modifiable risk factor, it may be theoretically possible to modulate the aberrant behavior of the mutant gene.
+• Genetic mutation of the ApoE4 gene increases the risk for Alzheimer's Disease [Bredesen2013 🕮 ].
+[Yaffe2000 🕮 ] reports that estrogen use halves the rate of cognitive decline among ApoE4-negative women but not ApoE4-positive women.
+While this genetic polymorphism is a non-modifiable risk factor, it may be theoretically possible to epigenetically modulate the aberrant behavior of the mutant gene.

 • Vitamin B12 deficiency [Pacholok2011].

 • Elevated levels of the pituitary gonadotropin luteinizing hormone (LH) levels are higher in individuals who succumb to Alzheimer's.
-LH can modulate cognitive behavior, and has relatively high receptor levels in the hippocampus, which is associated with Alzheimer's Disease.
-There is some evidence that this may be due to LH modulating amyloid protein precursor processing, whereby amyloid plaque deposition may be inversely associated with LH levels [Webber2007], [Casadesus2006 🕮 ].
-In these studies, gonadotropin-releasing hormone analogue, Leuprolide acetate, was used to decrease effective LH levels in a mouse model.
-Dr. Weyrich notes that bio-identical progesterone administration may have the same effect on LH via normal negative-feedback regulation, and elevated LH may simply be a marker of low progesterone levels in the same way that TSH is a marker of low thyroid hormone levels.
+LH can modulate cognitive behavior; it has relatively high receptor levels in the hippocampus, a part of the brain that is associated with Alzheimer's Disease.
+There is evidence that this may be due to LH modulating amyloid protein precursor processing, whereby amyloid plaque deposition may be inversely associated with LH levels [Webber2007], [Casadesus2006 🕮 ].
+In these studies, the gonadotropin-releasing hormone analogue, leuprolide acetate, was used to decrease effective LH levels in a mouse model.
+Dr. Weyrich notes that bio-identical progesterone administration may have the same effect on LH via normal negative-feedback regulation, and elevated LH may be a marker of low progesterone levels in the same way that TSH is a marker of low thyroid hormone levels.

 Diagnosis

-Dr. Weyrich recommends the following lab-work as part of the workup of a patient with dementia.
-Unless otherwise noted, the labs are standard labs that can be obtained from a number of different labs in the Phoenix AZ area.
+Dr. Weyrich recommends the following lab tests as part of the workup of a patient with dementia.
+Unless otherwise noted, the labs are standard tests that can be obtained from several different labs in the Phoenix, Arizona, area.

-Note that the cash-pay option is important, since many insurance companies (especially Medicare and Obamacare) will not cover many of the tests for what they consider to be a "hopeless" diagnosis of Alzheimer's Disease.
-Other labs that may offer reduced cash pay options include Go to AnyLabTestNowAnyLabTestNow and Go to LabXpressLabXpress.
-As a last resort, consider the major labs that cater to the insurance companies, Go to LabcorpLabcorp and Go to Sonora QuestSonora Quest.
-Beware that if you ask to have your labs submitted to insurance, and insurance does not pay for a particular lab, that you may be billed an outrageous price by the lab.
-It may be better to pay the cash price up-front, and then file for reimbursement.
+Note that the cash-pay option is critical because many insurance companies (primarily government-affiliated plans such as Medicare, Medicaid (AHCCCS in Arizona), and Obamacare) will not cover many of the tests for what they consider to be a "hopeless" diagnosis of Alzheimer's Disease.
+Another lab that may offer reduced cash pay options is Go to AnyLabTestNowAnyLabTestNow As a last resort, consider the major labs that cater to the insurance companies, such as Go to LabcorpLabcorp and Go to Sonora QuestSonora Quest.
+Beware that if you ask to have your labs submitted to insurance and insurance does not pay for a particular test, then you may be billed an outrageous price by the lab.
+It may be better to pay the cash price up-front and then file for reimbursement.

 • Methylmalonic Acid (Sonora Quest test number 7073)